 Be Good to Bozeman is a program developed in collaboration with local nonprofits and the Bozeman Convention and Visitors Bureau.
 It is a collective effort to encourage sustainable tourism and a way to preserve the things we hold dear in Bozeman and the surrounding area, for generations to come.
 Focused on visitors and locals, Be Good to Bozeman encourages us all to enjoy the beauty of Bozeman and give back to contribute to positively impact the community.

-Businesses and organizations around Bozeman will have packets to distribute to visitors interested in the program, that provide them with information about the program, nonprofits, and ways they can be good to Bozeman while they’re here.
-Packets will include a branded bag, dog poop bags, disposable gloves, trash bags, educational handouts, and other items to aid them in their journey.
-A Downtown Dollars gift card and pamphlets from local nonprofits on what they do and the services visitors can engage in will also be included as a thank you for their service to our community.
+Businesses and organizations around Bozeman have packets to distribute to visitors interested in the program, that provide them with information about the program, nonprofits, and ways they can be good to Bozeman while they’re here.
+Packets will include the following items:

 Scoop up the poop!
 Pet feces not scooped and disposed of properly is a health risk to children and adults, and it can also wash into our city storm drains or directly into our urban streams, becoming detrimental to water quality.